everthis/algorithm-implementation/README.md

 When target > nums[mid] == nums[lo] == nums[hi], after loop lo = lo + 1 == high +1 which will be the correct index for insertion
 When target < nums[mid] == nums[lo] == nums[hi], after loop hi = hi - 1 == low - 1 is not the correct index, should be low

+Why does Binary search algorithm use floor and not ceiling - not in an half open range?

+This all depends on how you update your left and right variable.

+Normally, we use left = middle+1 and right = middle-1, with stopping criteria left = right.

+In this case, ceiling or flooring the middle value doesn't matter.

+However, if we use left = middle+1 and right = middle, we must take the floor of the middle value, otherwise we end up in an endless loop.

+Consider finding 11 in array 11, 22.

+We set left = 0 and right = 1, the middle is 0.5, if we take the ceiling, it would be 1.
+Since 22 is larger than query, we need to cut the right half and move right boarder towards middle.
+This works fine when the array is large, but since there are only two elements. right = middle will again set right to 1.
+We have an infinite loop.

+To sum up,

+both ceiling and flooring work fine with left = middle+1 and right = middle-1 ceiling works fine with left = middle and right = middle-1 flooring works fine with left = middle+1 and right = middle

 */

 ```